jacobalmondXD/cross-skilling/README.md

 # cross-skilling

+> ✅ GitHub Copilot integration is functioning correctly with this repository.

 This repository serves as a personal cross-skilling project dedicated to learning test automation using Cypress.io.
 It will house various examples and exercises as I explore Cypress's capabilities for web application testing. 🧪

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Cloning the Repository